5 key steps to plan your cash flow in the coming year

 It’s helpful to have different projected scenarios (optimistic, most likely and pessimistic) so that you can anticipate better the impact of each one.

-With your projections in hand, determine financing needs for the coming year and discuss them with your bankers and other financial partners.
+With your projections in hand, you’ll be equipped to determine financing needs for the coming year and discuss them with your bankers and other financial partners.

 The start of the year is a good time to arrange any needed credit lines or business loans.
 Working out your financing ahead of time improves your odds of getting approval and helps ensure the best terms.